- What is the Disclosure and Access to Information (DAI) Policy all about?

 The African Development Bank (AfDB) Group DAI establishes the types of information which can be disclosed to the public, as well as the procedures for disclosure.
 The policy is based on the principle that the Bank Group, as a public and development institution, should be open and transparent in its operations.
 Under the policy, there is a presumption that all the information held by the Bank can be shared with the public unless it falls under one of the policy exceptions listed in paragraph 3.3.
 The policy embodies the Bank Group’s desire to deepen and increase information disclosure to enhance transparency and accountability.

-The new policy significantly expands and speeds up access to information.
+The current policy significantly expands and speeds up access to information.
 This is done principally through a change that allows the Bank to disclose any information in its possession that is not on a list of exceptions, as opposed to detailing specific information that must be disclosed.
 Under the new policy, it is expected that significantly more information on AfDB operations and Board proceedings will be available to the public.

 Why does the policy restrict some types of information from disclosure?